DataBiosphere/dsub/docs/providers/README.md

 ### Environment variables point to your `--input` files

-When you write your commands that run in your Docker container, you shoud always access your input files through the environment variables that are set for them.
+When you write your commands that run in your Docker container, you should always access your input files through the environment variables that are set for them.
 You may observe that providers consistently place input files under